danieldmp7/firewall-project/README.md

-**#firewall-project**
+# **Firewall Project**
-##Configuring pfSense Firewall with Private Subnet
+## Configuring pfSense Firewall with Private Subnet
-###Objective:
+### **Objective**:
-##To set up a secure and efficient private network with a segmented WAN and LAN configuration using pfSense.
+#### To set up a secure and efficient private network with a segmented WAN and LAN configuration using pfSense.

-##Key Steps:
-Installed and configured pfSense on a dedicated hardware device.
-Established a WAN (Internet-facing) and LAN (internal network) with distinct subnets.
-Configured DHCP:
-Customized the DHCP pool.
+## **Key Features**:
+- **Segmented Network**:
+  Established a private subnet for allowed users and a public, guest subnet for, well, guests.
+    - #### Private Network
+    Established a secure private network where only authorized users (primarily myself) can access data.
+This network includes     a server for centrealized file sharing, and WI-Fi connectivity for devices such as personal phones and computers to            access the network.
+  - #### Guest Network
+    Created a seperate, isolated network for misc devices such as TVs, guest phones, tablets, laptops.
+Devices used primarily      for streaming, browsing, and temporary access to a network (All devices are on DHCP).
+-  **DHCP Configuration**:
+  -  Created a DHCP pool for dynamic IP assignment.
-Assigned static IPs to critical devices for consistency.
+  -  Assigned static IP addreses to critical devices for consistency.
-Implemented network security:
+- **Network Security**:
-Blocked private and bogon networks.
+  - Blocked private and bogon networks.
-Created inbound and outbound firewall rules.
+  - Created inbound and outbound firewall rules.
-Connected the LAN to a managed switch:
-Devices connected via Ethernet and an access point for Wi-Fi communication.
-Configured a guest Wi-Fi on the WAN side for untrusted and IoT devices.

-##Tools/Technologies:
-pfSense
-Network switch
-Wi-Fi access point

-##Outcome:
+## **Tools/Technologies**:
+**pfSense**: For firewall use and scalability within the network.
+**Network switch**: unmanaged switch for efficient connections.
+**Wi-Fi Access Point**: For wireless connection within a network.

+## Outcome:
 Established a robust and secure network with proper segmentation, improving manageability and security for connected devices.